 01 of 09

 For each cup of uncooked rice, you'll need about 4 cups of hot chicken stock.
 Keep the stock hot in a small saucepan at a low simmer over a separate burner from the one you'll be using to cook the risotto.
-You'll also need a small (e.g. 6 oz.) ladle for adding the hot stock.
+You'll also need a small ladle that holds 6 ounces or so for adding the hot stock.

 02 of 09